Tiffany Trump: Father's presidential campaigns

 Trump made numerous appearances during her father's 2016 presidential campaign.
 She spoke at the 2016 Republican National Convention on the second night of the convention.

 Trump again campaigned for her father in 2020, including speaking at the 2020 Republican National Convention.
 She spoke at several in-person campaign events in the weeks before the election.
+Trump campaigned at a Trump Pride event in Tampa, Florida in October 2020 alongside Richard Grenell.
+Them criticized the speech for failing to address LGBTQ issues; Vanity Fair noted her omission in the "T" for transgender people in "LGBTQ".

 Trump appeared in person for her father during a speech at Mar-a-Lago following his first indictment in 2023.